kyojinindie/indie-spring/README.md

 ![Image of KyojinIndie](https://github.com/kyojinindie/indie-spring/blob/main/kyojinIndie.png)

-This repository contains a brief overview about Java8 featurs and characteristics.
+This repository contains a brief overview about Spring featurs and characteristics.

 ## Spring